Uzoobi/Uzoobi/README.md

 - 👋 Hi, I’m @Uzoobi
-- 👀 I’m interested in Python and Data science
+- 👀 I’m interested in Data Analysis, Supply Chain and Business Intelligence
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborations
 <!---
 Uzoobi/Uzoobi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.